Saskiapearce/CMEECourseWork1/Week3/README.md

     Purpose: Investigates whether Florida is getting warmer over time by analyzing Key West's annual mean temperature data.
 Runs a perumttaion assessment on the correlation to assess its validity and significant.
     Usage: Calculates Pearson correlation between year and temperature and implements a custom permutation test by shuffling temperature values 1000 times and recalculating correlations.
     Input:
-    Output: Prints the number of corelations which were higher than the original / observed data.
+    Output: Prints the number of correlations which were higher than the original / observed data.
     Dependencies: none, included is pdf of write up and latex file.

+    source("Girko.R")
+    # Prints the number of correlations which were higher than the original / observed data

 Girko.R